alibaghhani/E-commerce/README.md

 ```bash
   python3 -m venv venv
 ```
-note: you can set anything for env file name venv is suggested. for more information vists [venv 🔗](https://docs.python.org/3/tutorial/venv.html#creating-virtual-environments)
+note: you can set anything for env file's name but venv is suggested. for more information vists [venv 🔗](https://docs.python.org/3/tutorial/venv.html#creating-virtual-environments)